JiaMShen/JiaMShen.github.io/_posts/2021-09-29-ICDM21-Tutorial.md

         - Modifying existing taxonomic relations
         - Generating new emerging concepts for direct taxonomy completion

-5. Taxonomy Empowered Applications
+5. Taxonomy Empowered Applications [45min]
     * Weakly-supervised text classification
         - One-level multi-class classification
         - Hierarchical multi-class classification
         - Hierarchical multi-label classification
     * Query understanding and recommender system

-6. Summary and Future Directions
+6. Summary and Future Directions [30min]
     * Summarizing presented principles and techniques
     * Discussing future research directions
     * Interacting with the audience and discussing how to discover and explore taxonomies based on their own data and applications.

-7. Question Answering and Discussions
+7. Question Answering and Discussions [20min]

+We will have two 20-minute breaks after presenting the Phrase Mining section and the Taxonomy Enrichment section.

 <br>
-## Presenters
+## Organizers and Presenters
 - - -

 | ![Jiaming Shen](/images/ICDM2021/JiamingShenAvatar.jpg?raw=True)| **Jiaming Shen**, Ph.D. candidate, Computer Science, Univ. of Illinois at Urbana-Champaign (UIUC).
 His research focuses on unleashing hidden knowledge buried in unstructured text using taxonomy structures.
 He has been awarded several fellowships and scholarships, including a Brian Totty Graduate Fellowship and a Yunni \& Maxine Pao Memorial Fellowship. |